 How to Define a Conversion Class to a Field

-When you hit "Accept", the field will be converted over in all newly-compiled applications.
+When you hit "Save", the field will be converted over in all newly-compiled applications.
 Now, when m-Power receives the data from the database it will convert it to display in the new format on all applications.

 Notes for Fields Defined with a Conversion Class: